activeadmin-plugins/active_admin_import/README.md

 Current master works with AA 0-6-stable branch

+## Installation

+Add this line to your application's Gemfile:

+	gem "active_admin_import" , '2.1.0.rc2'

+And then execute:

+    $ bundle

 #Why yet another import for ActiveAdmin ?
 Now with activerecord-import ....

     "Because plain-vanilla, out-of-the-box ActiveRecord doesn’t provide support for inserting large amounts of data efficiently"